leoneperdigao/diff-mapper/README.md

 # diff-mapper

 diff-mapper is a npm module written in Typescript for mapping differences between objects.
-Diff-mapper is a vanilla Javascript module thus has no dependencies.
+Diff-mapper is a vanilla Javascript module thus it has no dependencies.

 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)